Kartik-Kumar12/Data-Fiesta-Hackthon/README.md

 # Data-Fiesta-Hackthon
-A data science hackathon project to draw top 10 insights from a number of bulk datasets.
+A data science hackathon project to draw top 10 insights from several datasets.

 ### GOAL OF THE PROJECT
 The goal of the project is to take out top 10 insights from the raw datasets.